Download/mics/README.md

 })
 ```

-Notice that the argument to `mixin` is a function that accepts a superclass.
+Notice that the argument to `mics` is a function that accepts a superclass.
 You then define the
 body of your mixin as a class that extends `superclass`.
-The `mixin` function wraps that class in
+The `mics` function wraps that class in
 a regular es5 constructor function that you can invoke with new to create instances:

 ```js